Timothy McVeigh: Post-military life

-McVeigh introduced his sister to anti-government literature, but his father had little interest in these views.
+McVeigh introduced his sister to antigovernment literature, but his father had little interest in these views.
 He moved out of his father's house and into an apartment that had no telephone.
 This made it impossible for his employer to contact him for overtime assignments.
-He quit the National Rifle Association (NRA), believing that it was too weak on gun rights.
+He quit the National Rifle Association of America (NRA), believing that it was too weak on gun rights.

 1993 Waco siege and gun shows

 In 1993, McVeigh drove to Waco, Texas, during the Waco siege to show his support.
 At the scene, he distributed pro-gun rights literature and bumper stickers bearing slogans such as, "When guns are outlawed, I will become an outlaw."
 He told a student reporter:

-For the five months following the Waco siege, McVeigh worked at gun shows and handed out free cards printed with Lon Horiuchi's name and address, "in the hope that somebody in the Patriot movement would assassinate the sharpshooter."
-Horiuchi is an FBI sniper and some of his official actions have drawn controversy, specifically his shooting and killing of Randy Weaver's wife while she held an infant child.
+For the five months following the Waco siege, McVeigh worked at gun shows and handed out free cards printed with the name and address of Lon Horiuchi, an FBI sniper, "in the hope that somebody in the Patriot movement would assassinate the sharpshooter."
+Horiuchi's actions while an FBI agent have drawn controversy, specifically his shooting and killing of Randy Weaver's wife while she held an infant child.
 McVeigh wrote hate mail to Horiuchi, suggesting that "what goes around, comes around".
 McVeigh later considered putting aside his plan to target the Murrah Building to target Horiuchi or a member of his family instead.